marcop135/bullframe.css/README.md

 <h1>BULLFRAME CSS v1.1.0</h1>
-<p>bullframe.css is a CSS file intended to be used as an <b>alternative to CSS resets</b> and as a starting-point for <b>Responsive Web Design</b>.</p>
+<p>bullframe.css is a CSS file to be used as an <b>alternative to CSS resets</b> and as a starting-point for <b>Responsive Web Design</b>.</p>
-<p>Personally I don't like so much some heavy and stylish front-end framework like <a href="http://twitter.github.com/bootstrap/" title="Twitter Bootstrap">Bootstrap</a> or <a href="http://foundation.zurb.com/" title="Zurb Foundation">Foundation</a>.
+<p>Personally I don't like some heavy and stylish front-end framework like <a href="http://twitter.github.com/bootstrap/" title="Twitter Bootstrap">Bootstrap</a> or <a href="http://foundation.zurb.com/" title="Zurb Foundation">Foundation</a>.
 So I create a small <b>style-agnostic mobile-first</b> CSS-only framework.<br>
-You can copy-and-paste it quickly or just reference it when you build cool websites!
+You can copy-and-paste it quickly or just watch it when you build cool websites!

 <h2>Best features</h2>